Business and Entrepreneurship Training

 This blended learning curriculum is designed for unemployed and underemployed individuals looking for ways to build their portfolio of skills and gain economic traction.

-CE-Oh! is an eight-week program that combines online learning with live, facilitator-led sessions.
+CE-Oh! is a ten-week program that combines online learning with live, facilitator-led sessions.
 Participants team up and build their own simulated business with the help of mentors.
 Along the way, they hear from guest experts who educate and motivate.

 Already enrolled in CE-Oh?